sakloui/jorban-martysmods.github.io/docs/basic-reshade-guides/understanding-and-using-reshade.md

 However, note that we're not quite finished, as there are still some inaccuracies in the displayed details.

 {: .important }
 > If your shader resembles the images below, it lacks data.
-You should revisit the previous steps and carefully read the instructions on what to disable.
+You should revisit the previous warning and carefully read about what to disable.
 >
 > ![Depth Buffer No Data](../images/understanding-and-using-reshade/depth_buffer_no_data_example.png)
 >